faye/faye-websocket-node/README.markdown

 ## Usage

-This module provies protocol handlers that have the same interface on the server and on the client.
+This module provides protocol handlers that have the same interface on the server and on the client.
 A WebSocket handler is an object with two duplex streams attached; one for incoming/outgoing messages and one for managing the wire protocol over an I/O stream.
 The full API is described below.